 In recent years, it has been noted that concurrent administration of piperine along with a curcumin extract improved bioavailability and serum levels.
 This is true, but most of these studies only noted an increase in serum levels for the first few hours post ingestion with a usual peak at 3 hours, then a steady decline.
 Piperine was utilized as it interferes with normal curcumin metabolism in the liver, thus contributing to higher serum levels.
 However, there have been some concerns with piperine toxicity in experimental animals.
 In other models, researchers are binding curcumin analogues to liposomes or fat molecules with the goal to enhance absorption.
 This route has proven encouraging, but in most of these products, the actual level of curcumin present per dose is much lower than desired, in my opinion, thus there is potential to have to increase the dose based on my experience when compared side by side with other formulations in my research patients.4

-A newer, interesting and logical approach is being demonstrated in the BCM-95® Curcumin formulation.
-In this product, the volatile oils present naturally in the Turmeric root are combined back with the curcumin extract to enhance absorption naturally.
-In a side by side study, BCM-95® was compared to standard curcumin and also to a piperine based curcumin formulation.
-The BCM-95® demonstrated not only higher serum levels, but also a longer duration of those serum levels, lasting upwards of 7 hours post ingestion.
+A newer, interesting and logical approach is being demonstrated when volatile oils are combined with a 95% curcuminoid blend.
+In this formulation, the volatile oils present naturally in the Turmeric root are combined back with the curcumin extract to enhance absorption naturally.
+In a side by side study, this blend of curcumin with volatile oils was compared to standard curcumin and also to a piperine based curcumin formulation.
+The volatile oil blend demonstrated not only higher serum levels, but also a longer duration of those serum levels, lasting upwards of 7 hours post ingestion.

 As a comparison, standard curcumin demonstrated a peak plasma level of 150 ng/g at 2 hours.
-The piperine-curcumin formulation demonstrated a peak of 300 ng/g at 3 hours, while the BCM-95® formulation indicated a level of 400 ng/g at 3 hours which continued to rise with a peak of 600 ng/g at 6 hours post ingestion.
-In all models, a dose of 2000 mg was used.4 This is why we choose to utilize BCM-95® on a daily basis in our Cur-OST® formulas.
+The piperine-curcumin formulation demonstrated a peak of 300 ng/g at 3 hours, while the volatile oil/curcuminoid formulation indicated a level of 400 ng/g at 3 hours which continued to rise with a peak of 600 ng/g at 6 hours post ingestion.
+In all models, a dose of 2000 mg was used.4 This is why we choose to utilize this volatile oils blend on a daily basis in our Cur-OST® formulas.

 So, what does all of this tell us?
 To be honest, no one is really sure.
 On one hand, we have studies raising concern over bioavailability, then other studies clearly demonstrating efficacy in patients.
 Do the two conflict?
 Yes, but on what level?
 Is a high serum level truly needed or even desirable?
 Is it possible that curcumin is acting in a different manner, potentially outside of high serum levels that we’d like to see with pharmaceutical medications?
 History tells us that something is astray here, as in ancient medicinal cultures they simply used Turmeric with good results, no fancy science, no serum levels.
 Could they have done better, maybe through concentrated curcumin extracts?
 Quite possibly.